AaronVerDow/camset/README.md

 * Use ffplay for preview instead of a custom python preview
 * Scale UI better for use in tiling window managers
+* Do not auto open preview, can be overridden with cli arg --preview

 # Camset
 **GUI for v4l2-ctl**